My Best Fishing Days Recalled – A Big Salmon from the Opihi River sent to the Taxidermist

 Two more casts and I hooked up again and my immediate reaction was, this is a waste of time.
 Next moment the thump, thump of a salmon!

-In the finish, the fish managed to slip over into the shallow water of the chute and headed seawards, at great speed with plumes of spray shooting upwards.
+In the finish, the fish managed to slip over into the shallow water of the chute and headed seaward, at great speed with plumes of spray shooting upwards.

 At the time I used to jog and was reasonably fit but I had thigh gumboots on so in desperation I ran down the river bank towards the river mouth.
 No way could I keep up with the fish and I was losing line at a fast rate.